crcdng/interact-ml-classify/README.md

 ### Compatibility

-InteractML is in alpha, still under construction and not yet ready for production at the moment.
+InteractML is still under construction.
 It is for the curious who want to try out and experiment with interactive machine learning.
-This repository is based on [InteractML_Core_v0.20.5]() with **Unity 2019.4 LTS** for  Mac with the Github for Unity plugin.
+This repository is based on [InteractML_Core_v0.20.5](https://github.com/Interactml/iml-unity/releases/tag/0.20.5) with **Unity 2020.2** for Mac.